CurataEng/cyrss/README.md

 Like `parse_bytes`, but assumes that the input is utf8-encoded and does not attempt character encoding detection.
 This is more efficient, but you should only use it if you know what you're doing.

+### TODO

+* document exact mapping of RSS/Atom versions to CyFeedItem